JessKaria/project-3/README.md

 * Do I get the correct response when sending the wrong JSON data?
 * Do I get the correct data when authentication and JSON are correct?

-Once I was happy with the outputs I looked at setting up a testing enviroment to run some more stress tests on form validation.
-For testing we used, Mocha, Chai & Supertest.
+Once I was happy with the outputs I looked at setting up a testing environment to run some more stress tests on form validation.
+For testing we used Mocha, Chai & Supertest.
 I created a bunch of tests to stress error inputs and to ensure the validation we had created was robust.

 ```
 import { expect } from 'chai'
 import setup from './lib/setup.js'
 import tearDown from './lib/tearDown.js'

-// Test user end points
+// Test user endpoints
 describe('Testing user end point', () => {
   beforeEach(done => {
     setup(done)